CodePathPod8/Manga-Anime_Searcher/README.md

 - [x] user can signup to create new account
 - [x] User will be able to see the latest animes and manga
 - [x] User will be able to have different type of animes genre to pick from.
+- [x] User can see Different genre of Manga and Anime

 **Optional Nice-to-have Stories**